sanjar-notes/databases/home/4_resource_itineraries/3-scaler-dbms-free/1-Introduction/3-Tables-and-keys.md

 	- Very often a simple key is chosen as the primary key.
 	- It is ensured that PK is not null and unique, reasonably so since it is like an identifier.
 	- There should be at-most one PK.
 - Candidate keys set - the set of *all unique* keys that are *possible* for the table.
-Every candidate key is minimal, i.e. a subset of
+Every candidate key is minimal, i.e. a subset of the candidate key won't be a key (i.e. not useful in uniquely determining a row).
+There can be multiple candidate keys for a given table.
 - Entity integrity constraint - the fact that the above three conditions are satisfied.

 A subtle detail - PK cannot be null, but other candidate keys may have a null value.
 So this is the primary diff between PK and candidate keys.

 - Alternative/secondary keys - candidate keys that are not PKs.
 - Relational schema - info about structure about all tables and integrity constraints that tables have to satisfy.
-- Super key - a compound key formed by combining candidate key and any other attribute(s).
+- Super key - a compound key formed by combining a candidate key and any other attribute(s).
 A set. mAID superset.
 Super key cannot be a null set.
+There can be multiple super keys for a given table.
 - Foreign key - an attribute in the current table that is a primary key in some other table.
 The other table may be the current table too (self referential).
 	- Concept wise, it acts as a pointer to a row in the other table.
 Example: customer and purchases table, where purchases table has customerId as a attribute.
 	- All foreign key values have to exist in the other table, this is checked during row creation in current table.